Hartham Park: Stické tennis

 In 1904, Lord Islington commissioned the construction of a wooden stické tennis court, northwest of the house.
-Started in an artillery building at the gunnery range at Shoeburyness, Essex in 1877, courts were built throughout the British Empire, and particularly in country houses.
-But after World War One, no further courts were built as the sport's popularity waned.
-Today Hartham Park's court is one of only three remaining, the others being located at Knightshayes Court in Tiverton, Devon and at the England Viceroy of India's summer palace, now the Indian Institute of Advanced Study in Shimla.
+Beginning in an artillery building at the gunnery range at Shoeburyness, Essex in 1877, courts were built throughout the British Empire, and particularly in country houses; but after World War One, no further courts were built as the sport's popularity waned.
+Today, Hartham Park's court is one of only three remaining, the others being at Knightshayes Court in Tiverton, Devon and at the Viceroy of India's summer palace, now the Indian Institute of Advanced Study in Shimla.

-The Second World War and after
+Second World War and after

 Lord Islington sold Hartham Park following his purchase of Rushbrooke Hall, Suffolk in 1922.
-Subsequently, Hartham Park estate was purchased by the J&W Nicholson & Co. family of gin makers, who took up residence during the Second World War.
-From the time of the Battle of Britain onwards, the upper floors were used as dormitories housing one hundred members of the Women's Auxiliary Air Force from the Royal Air Force's No. 10 Group, RAF Fighter Command, based at the nearby RAF Rudloe Manor.
+Subsequently, the Hartham Park estate was purchased by the J&W Nicholson & Co. family of gin makers, who took up residence during the Second World War.
+From the time of the Battle of Britain onwards, the upper floors were used as dormitories housing a hundred members of the Women's Auxiliary Air Force from the Royal Air Force's No. 10 Group, RAF Fighter Command, based at the nearby RAF Rudloe Manor.

 The house was recorded as Grade II listed in 1960, and the stické tennis court as Grade II*.

 Sold again in the 1960s, the house has since been used as corporate offices, initially as the headquarters of the Bath and Portland Stone company.

-Present
+Present day

 Bought in 1997, Hartham Park was redeveloped into a business park.
 The main house and adjoining buildings enclose 90 sub-let serviced offices.
+In 2024 Hartham Park was sold again, retaining its role as a business park but introducing an on-site restaurant, the Forge and Pheasant, as well as facilitating the property's use as a wedding venue.